zkBob/memo-parser/README.md

 cargo run <calldata_or_tx_hash>
 ```

+To change network you can edit the constant `ETHEREUM_RPC` in the `main.rs` to set the appropriate JSON RPC node

+## Example

 You can provide a transaction hash or the calldata directly.
-All input is just a hex strings (prefix 0x is optional).
+All input is just a hex strings without any spaces (prefix 0x is optional)

-## Example

 ```
 cargo run 0xee3f83154d2837e348be3789c550eaffc6dfbc272720c579db523233097473f2